nemac/indicator-explorer/README.md

   },
   "rightSelector": {}             // functions the same as the left selector }
 ```

+Note that if only one image is defined, no selector is drawn.

 ## Building the source
 The [map-compare-widget](/map-compare-widget/) directory contains the non-minifed source in addition to minified builds.
-Should it be desired to make changes to the script, the included gulp file will handle the minification and update to the demo for testing.
+The minified builds should be sufficient for most needs, but should it be desired to make changes to the script, the included gulp file will handle the minification and update to the demo for testing.

 ### Dependencies
 - node.js